akhanaton/polkadot-k8s-operator/README.md

 ### Azure Example

-A tested working solution is using "Calico Network Policies" as an network plugin on an Azure Kubernetes Service.
+A tested working solution is using "Calico Network Policies" as network plugin on an Azure Kubernetes Service.
 Reference: https://docs.microsoft.com/en-us/azure/aks/use-network-policies

 You can test the effectiveness of the network policy creating a new "default deny" one for the validator: it will not be able to communicate with the sentry (and even whit the external world) anymore.